 Etsy

 A great option if you are looking for a truly unique look.
-Etsy have a range of different designers and suits perfect for weddings and special occasions.
-You are able to use gender neutral search terms however, clothing is still categorised into men’s and women’s ranges and many of the outfit’s will include gender in their title.
+Etsy has a range of different designers and suits perfect for weddings and special occasions.
+You can use gender-neutral search terms however, clothing is still categorized into men’s and women’s ranges and many of the outfits will include gender in their titles.

 EDKAY

-This UK based Etsy seller has a wide range of different suits in a variety of different colours and styles.
-Perfect for couples looking to step away from traditional suit designs and embrace bright colours and patterns on their wedding day.
+This UK-based Etsy seller has a wide range of different suits in a variety of different colours and styles.
+Perfect for couples looking to step away from traditional suit designs and embrace bright colors and patterns on their wedding day.

 Price Range: $250-$400 – Shop Now